H Bridge

 When the motor (inductive load) is turned off, there is a large voltage surge.
 You can not use a diode to suppress this due to reversing polarity of the installation.
 Therefore, use an MOV across the motor.
 One supplier of MOVs is: littelfuse.com

 For example, if using a 12 or 24 VDC motor, the MOV should 1) be rated higher than the load, 2) have a clamping voltage approximately equal or lower than the Power-io solid state relay rating, and 3) be a large disk size.
-For this example, part number V36ZA70 or V36ZA80 might be a good choice.
+For this 12 - 24 VDC motor example, part number V33ZA70 or V36ZA80 might be a good choice.
 The exact part number should be selected by your engineering department.
+You can purchase V36ZA80 at: Buy

 MOV selection